WesleyBryie/ChumBucket/wiki/megathread/related_subreddits.md

 * /r/moddedandroidapps

-* /r/scihub - Support community for Sci-Hub.
-No requests.

 * /r/trackers - For discussion of public and private torrent trackers.
 No requests of specific pirated titles.

 * /r/Invites - Request and offer invites for private trackers that allow for invites to be distributed to such means.